 Oysters are loaded with zinc.
 Although not readily available (and some people don’t like oysters).

-Therefore the biggest source of zinc for most people becomes that from meats.
+Therefore the likeliest source of zinc for most people will come from MEATS.

-I’ve made it habit to have a small handful of pumpkin seeds and nuts every day.
+You might also consider eating a handful of pumpkin seeds and nuts every day.
 This provides about 5 mg of well absorbed zinc.
+Still not enough, but it’s “something”.

 Vegetarians will likely have significant zinc deficiency.
 A supplement is one logical workaround – though not as well absorbed as natural foods.